The Old Forge

-Some people make an effort to go off the beaten path to find a good place to throw a few back, but this community-owned pub in Scotland is not only off the beaten path that it’s renowned for being the remotest pub in mainland Britain.
+Some people make an effort to go off the beaten track to find a good place to throw back a few beers, but this community-owned pub in Scotland is so far off the beaten path that it’s renowned for being the remotest pub in mainland Britain.

-The Old Forge in Scotland is the proud title holder of ″Most remote bar in the world″ according to the Guinness book of World Records, and it’s fair to say they earned it.
-The easiest and most affordable way to reach the pub is by a ferry affectionately called ″Brucie″ by the Pub staff.
-Brucie only runs twice a day, but you can also get a private trip over to the pub from one of the local boats if the ferry times don’t adhere to your drinking schedule.
+The most accessible and affordable way to reach the pub is by ferry from Mallaig, a 30 to 40-minute trip.
+Ferries run four times a day, but you can also take a private trip to the pub on one of the local boats if the ferry times don’t adhere to your drinking schedule.

-If you really want to turn it into an adventure, you can always walk.
+You can always walk if you want to turn it into an adventure.
 The best paths to the pub on foot are through Glendessary forest, Glen Meadall, or Kinlochhourn.
-They say that getting to the pub on foot is by far one of the most rewarding ways to get there, as there’s nothing like a thick steak and a dark beer after a weary day’s hike.
+They say that getting to the pub on foot is one of the most rewarding ways to get there, as there’s nothing like a thick steak and a dark beer after a weary day’s hike.

 The pub was closed for part of 2021 because of a dispute between the owner and the locals.
 This problem was resolved when the local community took ownership of The Old Forge in March 2022, through a not-for-profit community benefit company.

 Ferries operate four times a day.
 It is essential to book in advance through the operator Calmac.
 If no passengers are booked, the ferry will be cancelled.
 Bad weather will also affect the timetable.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook